StephyJacob/Movie-Recommendation/README.md

 Data Description: http://files.grouplens.org/datasets/movielens/ml-20m-README.html

-Program Approach
+Program Approach:
 Created two scala files.
 One for analysis and one for Recommendation Model using Machine Learning

-Technologies Used for analysis
+Technologies Used for analysis:
 Spark, Spark SQL, Hortonwork Hadoop, HDFS

-Technologies used for Recommendation Model
+Technologies used for Recommendation Model:
 Spark MLLIB, Hortonwork Hadoop, HDFS, Algoritmhm Used: ALS (Alternating Least Square)